MESA-Best-Practises-Sydney2024/MESA-Best-Practises-Sydney2024/docs/microlab1.rst

 1. ``log_Teff`` vs. ``log_L`` (history) and 2. ``center_h1`` vs. ``surface_mg24`` (history)

+Compare the results with those of the others at your table.
 How are these quantities affected?
 What resolution would be sufficient?